RobertoFreireFerrazPassos/dotNet-OOP/README.md

 ##### Generic collections

 - Generic collections are faster over non-generic collections.
-The process of data retrieval is slower, as it has to do boxing/unboxing.
+It has to do boxing/unboxing.
-- Also, they are type-safe and have lesser runtime exceptions.
+- Generic collections are type-safe (lesser runtime exceptions).
 This is because most of the exceptions can be found and handled during the compile time.

 **List**